RareBreeds/Orbits/manual/docs/index.md

 #### Since v2.0.0
 When the output is lowered depends on the beat mode.
 There's 3 behaviour options available when right clicking the module:

-- Pulse - A 1ms pulse is output on each on-beat
+- Pulse - A 1ms pulse is output on each on-beat (default)
 - Gate - The output is raised on each on-beat and lowered on each off-beat, the output is retriggered for successive on-beats
 - Hold - The output is raised on each on-beat and lowered on each off-beat, the output is held high for successive on-beats

-### EOC : Output yes
+### EOC : Output
 A pulse is output when a new cycle starts.

 There's 3 behaviour options available when right clicking the module:

-- On Repeat - On the first beat of the new cycle, only if a cycle has been completed.
+- On Repeat - On the first beat of the new cycle, only if a cycle has been completed (default)
-- First - On the first beat of the cycle, even if a cycle hasn't been completed.
+- First - On the first beat of the cycle, even if a cycle hasn't been completed
-- Last - On the last beat of the cycle.
+- Last - On the last beat of the cycle

 0-10V Unipolar CV 1ms pulse duration.